 Lino Banfi : Un fatto di pelle!

-In the last decade, Banfi has been associated with a particular role, that of the grandfather of the Martini family in the RAI series Un medico in famiglia, which ran from 1998 to 2009 and earned him the unofficial title of "Grandfather of Italy".
+In the last decade, Banfi has been associated with a particular role, that of the grandfather of the Martini family in the RAI series Un medico in famiglia, which is running since 1998 and earned him the unofficial title of "Grandfather of Italy".

 Banfi's humor was unscathed when the web announced his dead.
 The actor replied with a smile, saying: «Sono vivo e vegeto e mentre rispondo ai giornalisti francamente faccio gesti scaramantici e quasi quasi mi gioco i numeri al lotto .... mi hanno chiamato.
 La cosa stupenda è stata mio fratello dalla Puglia che l'ha presa alla lontana: "Sai Lino ho fatto un sogno... tutta Canosa piangeva per te"». ("I am alive and while I am talking to journalists, honestly, I am making gestures to ward off bad luck and thinking about playing my numbers at the lotto.
 Some people phoned me and the most amazing call came from my brother in Puglia, who didn't go straight to the point and instead said: 'You know Lino, I had a dream....everybody in Canosa was crying for you.'")

 In most recent years, Lino Banfi became a Unicef Ambassador trying to do what he can to help the needy.
 In June 2010 the actor also launched an appeal to the Italian people trying to help his friend Laura Antonelli.
 Antonelli, one of the most beautiful of commedia all'Italiana's actresses of the 70s, was down on her luck, had gained weight, and was reduced to live on a pension of 510 Euros a month.
 Banfi tried to convince the Italian government to give her a higher pension, one bestowed to those who have contributed through their art.
-It is this kind of act that shows that, where Lino Banfi is concerned, there is a heart behind the laughter and the legend.
+Laura Antonelli eventually died, poor and alone, only a few friends , in June 2015; but it is this kind of act that shows that, where Lino Banfi is concerned, there is a heart behind the laughter and the legend.